 Outward laughter can hide inward pain, and temporary joy may end in grief.

-In Proverbs 14:13, Solomon writes, Even in laughter the heart may be in pain, and the end of joy may be grief (v.
+The sobering insight in Proverbs 14:13 reveals that Even in laughter the heart may be in pain, and the end of joy may be grief (v.
 13).
 This verse recognizes the complexity of human emotion.
 Outward happiness is not always proof of inward wholeness.

 A person may laugh while the heart is in pain.
 Solomon knows that visible emotion can conceal deep sorrow.
 This guards against shallow judgments.
 Not all laughter is fullness, and not all outward brightness means the soul is at peace.